flare-s/flare-s/README.md

 ### Hi there, I'm Abdullah. 👋

 I'm an aspiring, mostly self taught Software Developer.

-You'll find me on [Linkedin](https://www.linkedin.com/in/codeflarez/) if anyone wants to contact me.
+I can be found on [Linkedin](https://www.linkedin.com/in/codeflarez/) if anyone wants to contact me.

 <!--
 **flare-s/flare-s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.